zhiyan/project-installer/README.md

 # Project installer

-a easy way to add featrues(like eslint, prettier) to your npm project
+a easy way to add features(like eslint, prettier) to your npm project

 ### install
 ```bash